School of Theatre

 The School of Theatre offers undergraduate and graduate degrees covering a range of areas, including Acting, Musical Theatre, Stage Management, Theatre Design and Technology, and Directing.

-The School of Theatre houses Penn State Centre Stage (PSCS), the premiere theatrical performance venue in Central Pennsylvania.
+The School of Theatre houses Penn State Centre Stage (PSCS), the professional theatre training program in Central Pennsylvania.
 PSCS presents theatrical masterpieces and new gems – including a series of livestreamed virtual performances – by emerging masters.

 Studios, Labs and Venues